sashadev-sky/ADT-Guide/README.md

 ###### 1a) AVL tree

 > There is an **auto-balancing**, or **self-balancing**, BST called **AVL tree** where every node also stores the number of children to its left and right and it uses that as a sort of balancing metric.
-When you insert, you can get it down to the worst case being `O(logn)`, and so you can actually get your inserts to maintain a balanced tree in `log(n`) every time
+When you insert, you can get it down to the worst case being `O(logn)`, and so you can actually get your inserts to maintain a balanced tree in `log(n)` time every time

 | | Time Avg.| Time Worst | Time Best | Notes
 ---    | ---      | ---        | ---       | ---